yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-connection.md

 ### Step 2: Set Up Routing for Your New Connection

-// COMMENT explansatiom

-After adding a connection, you must assign it to a route, which determines which provider processes payments.
+Payment routing in Yuno allows you to define which connections will be used to process specific types of transactions.
+This enables dynamic routing logic and gives you flexibility to manage providers based on currency, country, or other factors.
 For a basic setup, follow these steps:

 1. Navigate to [Routing](https://dashboard.y.uno/routing) in the dashboard sidebar.
 2. Click on the **Not published** tab to view payment methods that have available connections but no configured routes.